SouchenOu/containers_explanation/README.md

   --> it is a self balancing BST (binary search tree)->means it balanced it self

   --> every node is red or black

-  --> root is alwayse black
+  --> root is alwase black

-  --> every leaf which is NIL is black (every node that dont have a child is black)
+  --> every leaf which is NIL is black (that node doesnt appear it is the shild of the last each node in our tree)

   --> if node is red then its children are black